bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 *"Combination of public and private clouds; scale private infrastructure to the cloud."*

 Exam - requires the classic compare and contrast!!!

+There are some examples in the downloaded study guide - refer to this!